P. Sivakami

-P.Sivakami (born 30 November 1957) is an Indian Dalit-Feminist writer, former IAS officer and activist predominantly writing in Tamil.
+P. Sivakami (born 30 November 1957) is a former Indian Administrative Services officer, activist, and dalit-feminist writer predominantly writing in Tamil.
 Her notable works include Pazhayana Kazhidalum, Kurruku Vettu, Nalum Thodarum and Kadaisi Mandhar.
-Apart from being one of the most prominent Dalit novelists in India, she has also constantly voiced her opinions on contemporary social and political issues.
-An author of six novels and more than 60 short stories.
-P. Sivakami has regularly kept in touch with editing and has actively contributed to the monthly magazine Puthiya Kodangi since 1995.
+Apart from being one of the most prominent Dalit novelists in India, having written six novels and more than 60 short stories, she has also constantly voiced her opinions on contemporary social and political issues.
+P. Sivakami has worked as an editor and contributed to the monthly magazine Puthiya Kodangi since 1995.
 She is a significant presence on social media through her Twitter account.

 Early life and education

 P. Sivakami was born in Perambalur,Tamil Nadu.
-Her father, M.Palanimuthu, is an independent MLA.
+Her father, M. Palanimuthu, is an independent MLA.
 She has graduate and post-graduate degrees in history.

 Career

 Early career

 In an interview with The Business Standard in February 2016, she said, "Bureaucracy has treated me like an untouchable".